HMS Rapid (H32): Decommissioning and disposal

 In 1965 Rapid was placed on the disposal list.
 However, in 1966 she was allocated to the shore establishment to assist in the sea training of engine room artificers.
 The ship was used as a day runner from Rosyth Dockyard to give help in certificating artificers, who were under training.
 Rapid was replaced in this role by the frigate in 1973.

-She then became a target ship, being damaged by missiles launches from the guided missile destroyer in 1976.
+She then became a target ship, being damaged by missiles launched from the guided missile destroyer in 1976.
 Following repairs in 1977 she was used as a target ship in Milford Haven.
 She was placed on the disposal list again in 1978.
 She was subsequently sunk in the Western Approaches by torpedoes from the submarine in 1981.